chenzhichao1994/GitMyWarehouse/readme.txt

-Git is a version control system.
+Git is a version control system. di 3 ci xiugai.
 Git is free software.
-xiugai neirong